deducely/deducely.github.io/_draft/how-to-incorporate-in-the-usa-using-stripe-atlas.md

 ![Stripe Atlas]({{ site.baseurl }}/forestryio/images/Screen Shot 2016-07-26 at 11.18.43 PM.png)

 Stripe atlas is a bento box  for busniesses to get up and running.
 Stripe Atlas grants the following for a flat fee of $500:

+I was also skeptical about this program, I even felt it ws too good to be true but Suresh Sambandam of KiSSFLOW and Avinash Raghava of iSpirit
 * A
 * B
 * C
-* C
+* D
 * E
-I was also skeptical about this program, I even felt it ws too good to be true but Suresh Sambandam of KiSSFLOW and Avinash Raghava of iSpirit